loader image

 ISO 26262

-BTC EmbeeddedSpecifier (part of BTC EmbeddedPlatform) has been certified by German TÜV Süd as fit for usage in safety critical software development projects.
+BTC EmbeddedPlatform (incl.
+BTC EmbeddedTester BASE, BTC EmbeddedTester, BTC EmbeddedSpecifier and BTC EmbeddedValidator) has been certified by German TÜV Süd as fit for usage in safety critical software development projects.

-We provide the certificate and the corresponding report to our customers free of charge upon request, which drmatically reduces or even eliminates any effort for tool qualification measures on the customer side.
+We provide the certificate and the corresponding report to our customers free of charge upon request, which almost eliminates any effort for tool qualification measures on the customer side.

 ISO 26262 Certificate